exploringtc/ToDoApp_final_app/PeachOS/README.md

 todo on PeachOS

-Little todo-list program I built so it runs on top of PeachOS as a normal user program (todo.elf), launched from the shell.
+Little todo-list program we built so it runs on top of PeachOS as a normal user program (todo.elf), launched from the shell.

 It's nothing fancy: add stuff, list it, remove it, save/load to disk.
-The point of the project was less about the todo app itself and more about wiring up a user program end-to-end - syscalls, the int 0x80 path, disk read/write, and the FAT image build.
+The point of the project was less about the todo app itself and more about wiring up a user program end-to-end - syscalls, the int 0x80 path.

 commands inside the app